 Change, training and transformationBack to top of page ↑

-Change, training and transformation is about introducing new approaches to work culture and practices in government.
+Change, training and transformation is about embedding more efficient work culture and practices in government.
 Examples include digital transformation advice, agile coaching, change management and training in new ways of working.

 Marketing, communications and engagementBack to top of page ↑